 Don’t hesitate to ask the VCV Community for design help.
 You may find several graphic designers seeking programmers for collaboration.

-The SVG standard is so broad, no renderer fully supports the entire format.
+The SVG standard is extremely broad, and very few (or no) renderers support the entire standard.
 Rack’s SVG renderer does not support the following features.

 stroke-*properties are supported in inline style attributes.